nayanex/Big-O-Notation-Plots/README.md

 import numpy as np
 ```

 Now, plotting a function is as easy as the following three lines of code.
-It shows the plot of a function $7n^2+6n+5$ in the range $1 \le n \le 100$.
-Note that the scale of the $y$-axis adjusts nicely.
+It shows the plot of a function 7n^2+6n+5 in the range 1 \le n \le 100.
+Note that the scale of the y-axis adjusts nicely.

 ```python
 n = np.linspace(1, 100)